3 Simple Ways to Revive Soil

 yarrow, lemon balm, verbena and lavendar cover the ground beneath the nashi pear espalier

-Espalier nashis and perennials around the vegie patch
+Espalier nashis and perennials around the vegie patch.

 We cannot possibly discuss, restoring knackered soils, without a shout out to trees and perennials.
 They are the heroes of garden stability.
-Plant lots.
-Their roots are hubs of below ground networks, and like meals on wheels – get water and minerals to whom ever needs aide.
-Make trees your new besties.
+Plant lots aroud the outside edges of your veggie patch.

 Little by little + over time, build your soil and work away at creating an awesome garden environment, so that even when it doesn’t rain for months (or it doesn’t stop raining for months), soil stays in good heart.